dotnet/android/Documentation/guides/building-apps/build-targets.md

 [Visual Studio SDK Manager repository](~/android/get-started/installation/android-sdk.md?tabs=windows#repository-selection) is used for package name and package version detection, and URLs to download.

+## RunWithLogging

+Runs the application with additional logging enabled.
+Helpful when reporting or investigating an issue with either the application or the runtime.
+If successful, messages printed to the screen will show location of the logcat file with the logged messages.

+Properties which affect how the target works:

+  * `/p:RunLogVerbose=true` enables even more verbose logging from MonoVM
+  * `/p:RunLogDelay=X` where `X` should be replaced with time in milliseconds to wait before writing the log output to file.
+Defaults to `1000`.

 ## SignAndroidPackage

 Creates and signs the Android package (`.apk`) file.